pmbanugo/graphql-vue-intro/README.md

 # graphql-vue-intro

-This sample project to show how to work with Vue-APollo library.
+This sample project to show how to work with Vue-Apollo library.
 Checkout the accompanying [article](#) to learn more.
+You will need to set up the [server](https://github.com/pmbanugo/graphql-intro-js) to have an API to work with.

 ## Project setup